Auranite-Studio/Keepers-of-the-Stones-II/CPAPI_CHANGELOG.md

-What's new in Colorful Powers API v18?<br />
+What's new in Colorful Powers API v19?<br />
-<br />- The masters's buff effects are no longer invoked on behalf of each effect
-<br />- [Deprecates] Some variables will be deleted and replaced with direct execution in mod classes in the future
+<br />- Removed variables related to boosters, as they are not used and are outdated